NCAR/ncar-python-tutorial/curricula/z230-pt2_script.md

 Outline - Part 2 - First Python Package
 ---------------------------------------

+Welcome back everyone.
+Today we are going to continue learning Python, introducing the concepts of packages which will make your complicated analysis methods much much easier.

 1. [bash] Let's make a copy of our first script.

    ```bash
    $ cp windchillcomp.py heatindexcomp.py
    ```

-1. [git] And add and commit this new file.
+2. [git] And add and commit this new file.
    (`git commit -m "Copying first script to start second"`)

-1. [python] Now, we want to compute the Heat Index, which we will do by replacing the `compute_windchill` function with a `compute_heatindex` function:
+3. [python] Now, we want to compute the Heat Index, which we will do by replacing the `compute_windchill` function with a `compute_heatindex` function: